 Best ghost tours NYC has to offer

 Once upon a time, people lived in building now called the Merchant’s House Museum.
 Then they died...but their spirits may not have moved on.
 This 50-minute tour reveals the dark, haunted past of this old structure—as well as its spooky present.
 Has all that construction nearby has dredged the ghosts from their slumber?
+During this 50-minute tour (they begin every half hour from 6:30pm to 9:30pm) you may find out!

 We are dying to go on this tour of the East and West Village.
 Discover where paranormal activity once took place, which buildings have had reported ghost sightings and visit murder scenes and burial grounds.
 This will make you question the very streets you walk on, where people were buried a century ago.
 You'll also learn what contemporary ghost hunters have to say about their creepy discoveries.
 All stories told during the tour are true!
 Due to popularity, advance booking through the company's website is strongly encouraged.
 Meet at St. Mark’s Church in-the-Bowery, Second Ave at 10th St.